PythonRSAS/pythonrsas.github.io/_posts/2019-10-8-Shifting-Time-Series.md

 'tshift7']].plot(title='Daily price High,
 7 day shift and tshift')
 ```
-Figure 1-2. pandas shift() and tshift() Example with Bitcoin 2018 Historical Prices

 Visually there seems to be no difference between <span class="coding">shift()</span> and <span class="coding">tshift()</span>.
 In fact, the shift7 line is not even visible because it is mostly overlapped by the tshift7 line.
 This is because for nearly the entire time span the datetime index has no gap and that the frequency we specified for the <span class="coding">tshift()</span> is the same as <span class="coding">shift()</span>.

 However, if we look at the data in detail, we can see the subtle difference as shown in example below.

 <div class="code-head"><span>code</span> Shifting Data and DatetimeIndex in pandas.py</div>

 ```python